Milk allergies in babies

 Feeding and milk allergies

-When introducing solid foods to a baby with a milk protein allergy, you'll need to get familiar with reading food labels and ingredients, as milk can be found in unlikely places.
 Whilst this might seem overwhelming at first, keep in mind that food labelling laws are there to help you, and common allergens, like milk, must be declared on pre-packaged foods.

 Cow’s milk allergy and breastfeeding

-Breast milk is the best form of nourishment for your baby, even if they’ve been diagnosed with a cows’ milk allergy.
+Breast milk is the best form of nourishment for your baby, even if they’ve been diagnosed with a cow’s milk allergy.

 Balancing a dairy-free diet when breastfeeding a baby with CMA